PhoenixTales/phoenix-docs/mechanics/attributes-abstract.md

 | `ATR_POWER`         | 1-10   | 1-100     |
 | `ATR_WILL`          | 1-10   | 1-100     |

 They are never displayed to the player as numerical values.
-Each level is represented by a descriptive term, but internally the 10 points are linked to a maximum of 100 "subpoints".
-10 subpoints per level.
+Each level is represented by a descriptive term, but internally the 10 levels are linked to a maximum of 100 "points".
+10 points per level.
 E.g. below 10 the character is at lvl 0.
-If he reaches 10 subpoints until 19 he is at lvl 1 (one full point), 20 to 29 at lvl 2 (two full points) and so on.
+If he reaches 10 points until 19 he is at lvl 1, 20 to 29 at lvl 2 and so on.
 This is how it should look like in the scripts, at the example of ATR_WILL, with examples of how NPCs may refer to it:
 ```
 CONST INT MAX_TXT_ATR = 10;